Last updated on November 17th, 2020 at 11:41 am

-Grace McCrady and Gigi Amal have been playing together for years, writing songs, and developing a musical partnership based in the ukulele.
+Grace McCrady and Gigi Amal have been playing together, writing songs, and developing a musical partnership based in the ukulele for years.
 After hearing a full band behind their songs and wanting to expand their identity, they changed their name from The Ukuladies to The Gemnize.
 In Latin Gemini means twins, which reflects their strength as a vocal duo.
 You’ll also notice how “MN” sits nicely in the middle of their name, rooting them as true Minnesota artists.

 They’ve built a following that has bloomed into their debut album being fully funded by contributors on Kickstarter.
 This has allowed them to explore professional recording at Studio 65 to fill out their songs, have new promotional photos taken, and release new merchandise.
 The result is Wild Hearts, a culmination of stories and experiences Gigi and Grace have been through or witnessed their friends go through.

 “Peaches” opens the album with a lone ukuele and smokey bass.
-The song ties in the album cover with a story of a nicknamed dame running away in the rebel car.
+The song ties in the album cover with a story of the title heroine running away in the rebel car.
 Sometimes the bad decision carries a heavier lure than listening to the correct voice.
 “Siren” strings that theme into a metaphor of a ship at sea and witnessing the impending lighthouse siren of a crash.

 “You must be careful baby,